Rabwah: Demography

 The city has a population of 70,000, of which 97 percent belong to the Ahmadiyya Muslim community.
 The rest 3 percent includes Christians and other Muslims.
 As the city has seen many migrations of Ahmadis fleeing persecution, it has a very diverse ethnic mixture.

 Languages

-The mother tongue of the majority of the populace is Punjabi, while for a small minority it is Urdu.
+The mother tongue of the majority of the populace is Punjabi, while for a small minority it is Urdu and Saraiki.
 Most of the students are also fluent in English.

 Life for the residents of Rabwah

 As the city is the only Ahmadi majority city in Pakistan, its residents face legal discrimination due to Ordinance XX.
 They have been denied the right to hold peaceful religious gatherings since 1983.
 In 1989, a report was registered by Punjab police against the whole of the population of the city for the crime that they were displaying Quranic texts on their graves and buildings.

 Geography

 Rabwah covers an area of about 24 km2 (9.3 sq mi).
 It is located in the temperate region of Central Punjab, approximately halfway between Faisalabad and Sargodha.
 The River Chenab surrounds the city on its Eastern and Southern sides.
 The area is higher than the surrounding plains due to the dry hills which dot the landscape, providing a natural barrier against floods.
 These hills are part of the Kirana Hills, also known locally as the Black Mountains, which reach from Sargodha to Jhang.
 The area, which used to be arid and barren, has been transformed through more than fifty years of aggressive plantation into a lush green city.